Sumire-Labs/Celeritas-LeafCulling/README.md

 You can toggle ON/OFF and select from 4 presets (FAST, BALANCED, FANCY, CUSTOM) in the Celeritas GUI.

+I do not intend to upload this mod to CurseForge or Modrinth.

 #### Presets
 - **FAST**: Maximum performance, slightly lower visual quality
 - **BALANCED**: Good balance of performance and quality (default)